Best Android Phones in the U.S. for Android Central 2020

 Best With a Stylus: Samsung Galaxy Note 10+

-Even with the Galaxy S20 Ultra right around the corner, the Note 10+ can still hold its own as one of the best phones you can buy.
+Even with the Galaxy S20+ and S20 Ultra now available, the Note 10+ can still hold its own as one of the best phones you can buy — especially if you want a stylus.
 It's big, powerful, and feels completely modern for 2020.
 The hardware looks and feels great, the display is bright and wonderfully colorful, and there's nothing you can throw at it to slow down the software.

-Everything the Note 10+ has to offer is punctuated by its S Pen, which really has no equal in the smartphone world.
+Everything the Note 10+ has to offer is punctuated by its S Pen, which has no equal in the smartphone world.
 If you see value in having a stylus in your phone, there's no comparison here — and thankfully the rest of the phone is great as well.
+And with its successors now in the market, the Note 10+'s price has dropped a bit.

 - Incredible display